grapeot/blog/content/life-api-part4-followup-en.md

 Tags: English, Agentic AI
 Slug: life-api-part4-followup-en
 Translation: life-api-part4-followup.html
+Summary: An AI-assisted article failed not because AI wrote poorly, but because I didn't feed it enough context.
+As Manager, verify output; as Enabler, provide your accumulated materials.
+Defining boundaries is where collaboration begins.
 ---

 A few days ago, I published [an article](/ai-creativity-en.html) that AI helped me complete.
 It was about the changing role of AI in creative work—from imitation to structural generation, using exhaustive enumeration to replace creativity.
 I was quite satisfied after reading it, even a bit proud, thinking this might be another sign of maturity in our recent AI-assisted writing workflow.